McFoggy/GuardEE/README.md

 mvn clean install -Dremote=wildfly
 ````

+## Branch policy

+On this project several rules apply:

+1. __ONLY__ the `master` branch has to be considered as a public branch.
+    As such, other branches have to be considered as temporary/working branches only and can be modified/rewritten/rebased/deleted.
+1. In order to enforce previous point, `master` branch is protected _(included for admins)_.
+That also means that any change to master has to go first to an integration branch that passes the protections in place:
+    - green CI build

 ## Release

 In order to keep the project history clean, [jgitver](https://github.com/jgitver/jgitver-maven-plugin) is used for version management.